How to Get the Best Deal

 are off my list and no more referrals

-Let all four give you a quote.
+Let all five give you a quote.
 It's a crazy, competitive market with

 changes happening daily.
 If shopping, make sure you get quotes at the